-Our executive officers and interested Trustees, and the Adviser and certain of its affiliates and their officers and employees, including the Senior Investment Team, have several conflicts of interest as a result of the other activities in which they engage.
-For example, the members of the Adviser's investment team are and may in the future become affiliated with entities engaged in business activities similar to ours, including ECC and EIC, and may have conflicts of interest in allocating their time.
-Moreover, each member of the Senior Investment Team is engaged in other business activities which divert their time and attention.
+Our executive officers and interested Trustees, and the Adviser and certain of its affiliates and their officers and employees, including the members of the Investment Committee, have several conflicts of interest as a result of the other activities in which they engage.
+For example, the members of the Adviser's investment team are and may in the future become affiliated with entities engaged in business activities similar to ours and may have conflicts of interest in allocating their time.
+Moreover, each member of the Investment Committee is engaged in other business activities which divert their time and attention.
 The professional staff of the Adviser will devote as much time to us as such professionals deem appropriate to perform their duties in accordance with the Investment Advisory Agreement.
 However, such persons may be committed to providing investment advisory and other services for other clients, and engage in other business ventures in which we have no interest.
 As a result of these separate business activities, the Adviser has conflicts of interest in allocating management time, services and functions among us, other advisory clients and other business ventures.
 See "Conflicts of Interest."